trishume/deity/README.md

 6. On the seventh day Arthanzel had finished the work he was doing.
 7. Then Arthanzel released his Code to Github where it will benefit all of the Programmers and called his Code, 'Deity'.

-Chapter 3: The Ten Commands
+Chapter 3: The Quite Few Commands and Commandments
 ----------------
 1. Deity is a Script and a Daemon that intelligently run many Programs at once such as Sass and Coffeescript and application servers without the Programmers having to babysit the Sass and Coffeescript and application servers.
 2. And the Documentation to Deity read all these words: